If you work a 12-hour or night shift, this guide is going to be a game-changer.

 I know you don’t need a gym to grow strong because we see it daily here in the Rebellion.
 We work with coaching clients and design custom programs that take into account each person’s work environment, home environment, and equipment they have available.
 It works.

-We also have the Nerd Fitness Academy which gives you more body weight routines and gym routines if you’re looking for specific instruction and exercise demonstrations.
+We also have the Nerd Fitness Journey which gives you more bodyweight routines and gym routines if you’re looking for specific instruction and exercise demonstrations.

 Don’t be afraid of simply exercising here and there, when you can.